learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 By default, the application starts as a frontend and worker.

-You can run the application and, as long as you have a Redis instance running locally, you should be able to buy items and having those processed by the system.
+You can run the application and, as long as you have an ActiveMQ instance running locally, you should be able to buy items and having those processed by the system.

 ![Store admin worker]({% link _blog/scaling-spring-boot-microservices/demo.gif %})